fbanning/ssc2023-slides/20230906_SSC-Presentation.md

 ## Additional slides

+## Values

+- Values are desirable goals that guide and motivate people's perceptions, judgments, attitudes, and actions
+- Values determine what is important in life
+- Everyone's value system is unique and hierarchical

 *Hub score*: An agent is a good hub when they want to work with a lot of other agents with high authority scores.

 *Authority score*: An agent is a good authority when a lot of other agents with high hub scores want to work with them.